AA/PPS No. 02.04.20 (6.11)

 The Presidential Seminar will be held during the spring semester.
 The recipient’s department/school will host the Presidential Seminar.
 Faculty from the recipient’s department, professors in the same discipline at other universities, and past Presidential Seminar presenters will be specifically invited to the presentation, and the event will be announced to the campus community.

 The President will nominate qualified recipients of the Presidential Award for Excellence in Teaching for the TSUS Regents’ Teacher Award in accord with procedures established by the TSUS Regents.
-(See paragraph 9.)
+(See Section 01.09).

 REVIEWERS OF THIS PPS